Battle of Khasauka: Battle

 On 20 October (1 November), 1828, Russian troops began the approach to the pass near Mount Khasauka near the village of Kart-Dzhurt, where at the foot of the mountain they were met by troops of the Karachay people's militia.
 In the vanguard of the Russians, under the command of Major Verzilin, followed a hundred Khoper Cossacks, 80 people of the Volga Cossacks, a company of Navagintsev and 100 riflemen of the Tenginsky regiment, one horse gun and two kegorn mortars, the rest of the infantry moved behind the vanguard, with the Cossacks in the tail; the rearguard consisted of 30 infantry and 30 Cossacks.
-When climbing Mount Khotsekoy, the Karachais met the vanguard with strong fire, trying to delay its movement.
+When climbing Mount Khotsekoy, the Karachays met the vanguard with strong fire, trying to delay its movement.
 After an hour and a half bayonet battle, the mountain was captured.

-At noon, the troops descended to the Khudes River, crossed the river, and, with difficulty installing one gun and both mortars, fired at the forest ahead, from where the Karachais greatly harassed the enemy.
+At noon, the troops descended to the Khudes River, crossed the river, and, with difficulty installing one gun and both mortars, fired at the forest ahead, from where the Karachays greatly harassed the enemy.
 Next, we had to overcome the last obstacle - the pass to Karachay, a mountain called "Donkey Saddle".
-Behind a strong stone blockade blocking the path to the mountain, a detachment of 50 Karachais poured a hail of bullets on the advancing vanguard, but after shots from a gun, the Karachais were forced to leave the forward blockage.
+Behind a strong stone blockade blocking the path to the mountain, a detachment of 50 Karachays poured a hail of bullets on the advancing vanguard, but after shots from a gun, the Karachays were forced to leave the forward blockage.

 Having strengthened the vanguard, General Emmanuel moved all the troops to the pass; 100 Cossack horse breeders were walking in the rear.
-Taking advantage of the position, the Karachais met the troops with "deadly fire and a mass of stones"; this stubborn battle lasted for 6 hours, where they had to overcome seven mountain ranges over 2–3 miles in order to capture the last height.
-Finally, the Karachais were forced to leave the last pass and retreat through forests and rocks to the opposite side of the gorge towards the Kuban.
+Taking advantage of the position, the Karachays met the troops with "deadly fire and a mass of stones"; this stubborn battle lasted for 6 hours, where they had to overcome seven mountain ranges over 2–3 miles in order to capture the last height.
+Finally, the Karachays were forced to leave the last pass and retreat through forests and rocks to the opposite side of the gorge towards the Kuban.